jeancochrane/fastai/README.md

 - You didn't forward the SSH agent to Vagrant
     - Solution: Exit the VM and run `vagrant ssh -- -A`

+#### `./scripts/server` exits with `ssh: Could not resolve hostname : Name or
+service not known`

+This can happen if the AWS CLI `StartInstances` command returns before the public hostname of the instance is resolvable.
+In this case, try running `./scripts/server` again and you should see the correct output.

 ## Cleaning up

 If you'd like to delete AWS resources, use the `infra` script: